List of What If issues: Volume 2 (1989–1998)

 Issue #-1, What if...starring Bishop (based on Uncanny X-Men #282), was published as a part of the "Flashback" event, in which most of Marvel's series published issues numbered "-1" that were set in the past.
-This particular issue features an alternate backstory for Bishop, where he and Fitzroy travel back in time to before the X-Men were formed.
+This particular issue features an alternate backstory for Bishop, where he and Trevor Fitzroy travel back in time to before the X-Men were formed.

 Marvel Alterniverse

 The Alterniverse was what Marvel briefly labeled their What If stories from 1995 to 1996.
 The stories told under the Alterniverse label are typically one-shots and limited series, such as Ruins, Punisher: A Man Named Frank, Punisher Kills the Marvel Universe, and The Last Avengers Story.

 Volume 3 (2005)

 A series of What If one-shot issues was released cover-dated February 2005.